RAF Hutton Cranswick: History

 RAF Hutton Cranswick opened in January 1942 as a fighter airfield within No. 12 Group RAF.
 No. 4 Group of Bomber Command had recently taken over RAF Leconfield to the south, which had previously been a Fighter Command asset, so Hutton Cranswick was developed for the fighter element.
 Uncharacteristically for the time, its three runways were concreted from the beginning.
 Many Fighter Command airfields were initially built with grass runways which were later upgraded to concrete.
 The main runway was aligned east to west and was 4,950 ft long.
 The other two intersecting runways which formed a V shape through the main runway, were 3,960 ft (west side) and 3,330 ft on the east side.
 Each runway was 50 yd wide.

 Fighter Command was renowned for rotating its squadrons through several bases in quick succession, and RAF Hutton Cranswick is a prime example of this.
-Many squadrons rotated through the airfield including; No. 1 Squadron RAF, 19, 168, 170, 195, 234, 302 (City of Poznan), 306 (City of Torun), 308 (City of Kraków), 315 (City of Dęblin), 316 (City of Warsaw), and 610 squadrons.
+Many squadrons rotated through the airfield including; No. 1 Squadron RAF, 19, 168, 170, 195, 234 (Madras Presidency), 302 (City of Poznan), 306 (City of Torun), 308 (City of Kraków), 315 (City of Dęblin), 316 (City of Warsaw) squadron RAF, and 610 (County of Chester) Squadron AAF.
 In early 1943, several flights were posted into Hutton Cranswick, including No. 3 RAF Regiment Training School (which became No. 1634 Flight).
 This was moved from RAF Ronaldsway where targets were towed to train the RAF Regiment in anti-aircraft fire.

 In September 1943, virtually the entire strength of squadron personnel were posted to Australia to form No. 549 Squadron RAF, and No. 234 reformed with new crews, which were posted to the south of England, by the end of 1943.
 From 1 December 1943, the Anti Aircraft Co-operation 291 Squadron was formed at the airfield for target towing and similar uses.
 No. 291 Squadron had been formed from 1613, 1629, and 1634 anti-aircraft co-operation flights, and its remit was to tow aerial targets for the anti-aircraft batteries on the east coast.

-In December 1943, No. 26 Squadron RAF arrived from Church Fenton.
+In December 1943, No. 26 (South African) Squadron RAF arrived from Church Fenton.
 The squadron first departed for RAF Scorton, but returned, then left for RAF Peterhead, returning again in April 1944 (from RAF Ayr), and finally left Hutton Cranswick for good on 28 April 1944 for Lee-on-Solent.

 Whilst in use by 291 other fighter squadrons continued to rotate through including 401, 403, 412, 441, 442, 443 (all flying Supermarine Spitfires) and 439 using Hawker Typhoons.
-The final unit to operate from Hutton Cranswick was No. 124 Squadron RAF using Spitfire IXs.
+The final unit to operate from Hutton Cranswick was No. 124 (Baroda) Squadron RAF using Spitfire IXs.

 Hutton Cranswick was used by No. 16 Armament Practice Camp RAF for about a year until it finally closed in mid 1946.